Search across updates, events, members, and blog posts

 The key distinction is between simulation (systems that mimic behavior, like today's AI) and instantiation (systems whose physical structure actually generates experience).
 From this view, algorithms alone can't produce consciousness.
 If AI ever becomes conscious, it will be because of its physical makeup, not its code.

-Bryan Johnson, scientists, and any grandma with common sense will tell you that staying on a screen makes you dumb — at least my grandma used to tell me that.
-Reducing screen time correlates to improvement on depression more than antidepressants, I believe it.
+Bryan Johnson, scientists, and even my grandma says that staying on a screen makes you dumb.
+Reducing screen time correlates with reduction in depression more than antidepressants.
 Last month we showed a screenless phone.

 Sources: tweet

-DeepMind just pointed out a pretty scary AI security gap: websites can tell when it's an agent — and show it totally different (and malicious) content than you see, for example:
+DeepMind just pointed out a pretty scary AI security gap: websites can tell when it's an agent — and show it totally different and malicious content than the one you see, for example:

 All elementary functions can be generated from just one binary operator.